mramshaw/Cloud_Django/README.md

 #### Replicated Django

-Lets change `polls.yaml` for our __2.0__ version and 3 replicas.
-Save it as 'polls-postgres.yaml' and run:
+Lets change `polls.yaml` for our __mramshaw4docs/python-django-gunicorn:2.0__ version and 3 replicas.
+Also, add:

+      sessionAffinity: ClientIP
+      sessionAffinityConfig:
+        clientIP:
+          timeoutSeconds: 10800

+Then save it as 'polls-postgres.yaml' and run:

     $ kubectl create -f ./polls-postgres.yaml